 In addition to clinical depression and major depressive disorder (MDD), there are other types of depression:

 - Persistent depressive disorder/dysthymia: This is a persistent depressed mood that lasts for at least two years.
-People who have this condition may have periods of more severe depression, indicating MDD, followed by less severe symptoms, but there is little abatement in the major symptoms.
+People with this condition may have periods of more severe depression, indicating MDD, followed by less severe symptoms, but there is a little abatement in the major symptoms.

 - Seasonal affective disorder (SAD): Mood can be influenced by daylight.
-People who have SAD typically begin to experience lower mood, inability to experience pleasure, irritability, or sadness as the seasons change to winter.
+People with SAD typically begin to experience lower mood, inability to experience pleasure, irritability, or sadness as the seasons change to winter.
 However, there are some cases of people experiencing depression symptoms during the summer.